petradecheva/MicrobiomeApp/README.md

 ## About the microbiome

-  A microbiome is a community of micro organisms(bacteria, fungi, viruses) living in a particular ecosystem.
+  A microbiome is a community of micro organisms (bacteria, fungi, viruses) living in a particular ecosystem.
 ## Features

-- Generate bar plots and pie charts with input from tables
+- Generate bar plots and pie charts with input from tables:
-  - *Change treshold level of  with a slider*
+  - *Change treshold level (of what?) with a slider (for the purpose of what?)*
  <a href="https://drive.google.com/uc?export=view&id=1u0Ym2pVXIGqQ420Pp7WEXj75Z9GL8lfW"><img src="https://drive.google.com/uc?export=view&id=1u0Ym2pVXIGqQ420Pp7WEXj75Z9GL8lfW" style="width: 100%; max-width: 100%; height: auto" title="rec1" align="left" />
   - *Change type of plot visualization from a dropdown menu (pie chart or bar chart)*
   - *Change taxonomic level from a dropdown menu*